-• Key Personnel Resumes: A résumé, not to exceed one page in length, must be included for the proposed key staff persons, such as the Project Director and Finance Officer, as well as any speakers or trainers (if applicable).
-If an individual for this type of position has not been identified, the applicant may submit a 1-page position description, identifying the qualifications and skills required for that position, in lieu of a résumé.

-- Letters of support from program partners: Letters of support should be included for sub-recipients or other partners.
+- Key Personnel Resumes: A résumé, not to exceed one page in length, must be included for the proposed key staff persons, such as the Project Director and Finance Officer, as well as any speakers or trainers (if applicable).
+If an individual for this type of position has not been identified, the applicant may submit a 1-page position description, identifying the qualifications and skills required for that position, in lieu of a résumé. - Letters of support from program partners: Letters of support should be included for sub-recipients or other partners.
 The letters must identify the type of relationship to be entered into (formal or informal), the roles and responsibilities of each partner in relation to the proposed project activities, and the expected result of the partnership.
-The individual letters cannot exceed 1 page in length. - Indirect Costs: If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, your latest NICRA should be included in the application submission. - Proof of Non-profit Status: Documentation to demonstrate the applicant's nonprofit status (e.g., U.S.-based organizations should submit a copy of their 501(c)(3) Internal Revenue Service determination letter, and non-U.S. organizations should provide evidence of non-profit status issued by a government entity). - Proof of Registration: A copy of the organization's registration should be provided with the proposal application.
+The individual letters cannot exceed 1 page in length. - Indirect Costs: If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, your latest NICRA should be included in the application submission.

+- Proof of Non-profit Status: Documentation to demonstrate the applicant's non-profit status (e.g., U.S.-based organizations should submit a copy of their 501(c)(3) Internal Revenue Service determination letter, and non-U.S. organizations should provide evidence of non-profit status issued by a government entity). - Proof of Registration: A copy of the organization's registration should be provided with the proposal application.
 U.S.-based organizations should submit a copy of their IRS determination letter.
-Bangladesh-based organizations should submit a copy of their certificate of registration from the appropriate government organization.
+Bangladeshi organizations should submit a copy of their certificate of registration from the appropriate government organization. - Security package: The safety and security of all participants and activities under this project are the sole responsibility of the award recipient.
+Due to the security climate in Bangladesh, we require all proposals to include a security package to accompany appropriate programmatic elements within their proposal.
+The security package must include but is not limited to: secure transportation; lodging, and emergency accountability and evacuation for any non- Bangladesh personnel living or working in Bangladesh, as well as a copy of your organization's security operational procedures for high-risk environments.
+Reasonable costs for necessary security are allowable expenses and should be included in the proposed budget.
+If a security company is engaged and funded under the award, it must be registered by the Government of Bangladesh to operate in Bangladesh.
+We require award recipients to notify the Public Diplomacy Section in advance when U.S. citizens are traveling to Bangladesh.